 Often the chronically uncivil person feels entitled but believes he doesn’t receive proper respect.
 He often has an unhealthy need to control others.
 Chronically uncivil people may also have a desire to humiliate others or make them feel vulnerable.
 Moreover, he is often a bully, engaging in uncivil behaviors when he isn’t bullying.

-What to Do in the Face of Incivility
+Do in the Face of Incivility

 The first step to responding to uncivil behavior is to realize that incivility reflects on the person being uncivil.
 It has nothing to do with you.
 You may simply be the first person to interact with her after an unhappy incident with someone else.
 She may be transferring her feelings of frustration and irritation onto you.
 It’s possible she may not even realize she’s doing it.

 If You Are Dealing with a Friend or Acquaintance